 17. In what ways can citizens show honor to veterans on Memorial Day?

 18. Come up with a social media hashtag for Memorial Day.
-What events, ideas, activities, and actions will be associated with your hashtag?
+What will your hashtag represent?

 19. Describe the characteristics and qualifications a person should have before joining the military.

 20. Write about a time when you felt tremendous pride in your country.